Zhikeng/Interactive-Dinopedia-Application/README.md

 # Create README.md file content
 readme_content = """# 🦕 DinoPedia — Interactive JavaFX Dinosaur Encyclopedia

-**DinoPedia** is a modern, interactive desktop application built with **JavaFX** and **SQLite**.
+**DinoPedia** is a modern, interactive desktop application built with **JavaFX**.
 It allows users to browse, search, and manage a rich collection of prehistoric creatures with full CRUD (Create, Read, Update, Delete) capability.

 ---